What is the Oath of Allegiance?

 Can I affirm my beliefs rather than taking an oath?

 Yes.
 You may request to substitute the words “solemnly affirm” in place of the words “on oath.”
 You may also choose not to recite the words “so help me God” at the end of the Oath.
-You do not need to provide any documentary evidence to support this request.
+You do not need to provide any documentary evidence to support these types of request.